Home Alone: Managing Your Adult Dog’s Independence

 Creating a designated space for your dog

 When it comes to managing your dog's independence, creating a designated space for them is essential.
 This can be a specific room or an area in your home that is safe and comfortable for your furry friend.
-Make sure the space has adequate lighting and ventilation, and is free from any potential hazards such as toxic plants, electrical cords, or small objects that your dog can chew on.
+Make sure the space has adequate lighting and ventilation, and is free from any potential hazards such as toxic plants, electrical cords, or objects that your dog can chew on.
 Provide a cozy bed and some toys to keep them entertained and comfortable.

 Securing potential hazards